Enhanced Data Transfer

 template <typename T> __aicore__ inline void DataCopy(const GlobalTensor<T>& dst, const LocalTensor<T>& src, const DataCopyParams& intriParams, const DataCopyEnhancedParams& enhancedParams)

-- Local Memory -> Local Memory, supporting inconsistent types of source and destination operands
+- Local Memory -> Local Memory: supporting different data types for source and destination operands

 1 2